 The genus, Bidens L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 221 species in the Bidens genus (as of 10-14-21 when this page was last updated) It is a member of the plant family Asteraceae with 1,677 genera.
-Those numbers could change as updated are made on POWO ( and likely will).
+As of 12-22-21 when this page was last updated, Plants of the World Online by Kew lists 221 species in the Bidens genus.
+It is a member of the plant family Asteraceae with 1,678 genera.
+Those numbers could change as updated are made on POWO.

 The above distribution map of Bidens connata is from Plants of the World Online by.
 Ares in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database for North America is about the same.
 The species may have a greater range than the maps show.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.

 There are a few species of Bidens with similar characteristics as Bidens connata.
 Some, such as Steyermark’s Flora of Missouri, says B. connata is a synonym of B. tripartita.
 Both are listed as accepted scientific names on Plants of the World Online, Tropicos, the USDA Plants Database, and World Flora Online.
 More work is being done on this group because of their similarities and variability.